brandur/sorg/content/fragments/state-of-messaging.md

 that's simpler than XMPP) that any phone could dial into.
-New features would be harder to add, but given that even twenty years later instant messaging is still just text and basic media, it would be an acceptable trade off.
+New features would be harder to add, but given that even twenty years later instant messaging is still just text and basic media, it's easily a worthwhile trade off.